a327ex/emoji-merge/README.md

 end
 ```

-And all it does is adding a table storing the `action` function indexed by this particular timer call's unique tag.
+And all it does is create a table storing the `action` function indexed by this particular timer call's unique tag.
 This table is then updated on the [`timer_update`](https://github.com/a327ex/emoji-merge/blob/main/anchor/timer.lua#L162) function like so:

 ```lua
 function timer:timer_update(dt)